theHoHsiao/Data_release_Sp4_CB/README.md

 Plots and tables will be output in the `figs` and `tabs` directories respectively.

+### Viewing the 3D plot

+As 3D plots can be significantly easier to interpret if they can be interacted with, we provide a method to do this.
+After running the full analysis described above, the commands

+    source venv/bin/activate
+    python generate/plot_figs.py show_3d

+will regenerate all plots,
+and additionally display the 3D spectrum plot interactively, so that it may be panned, zoomed, and rotated.

 ## Reproducibility and reusability

 Some aspects of this analysis